 Breastfeeding vs. bottle feeding

-The benefits of breastfeeding mentioned below will hopefully prove to you, that by breastfeeding your baby, you are giving him/her the best gift possible.
+The benefits of breastfeeding mentioned below will hopefully prove that by breastfeeding your baby, you are giving them the best gift possible.

 How Long Should You Breastfeed?